Hen1104/-markdown-/Pages/header.md

 > ##### S
 > ###### VS

-If Incorrect You Can Edit This With My Permission On [SUPPORT SERVER](http://GitHub.com/Hen1104/markdown-v2/#Links)
+If There's Mistakes You Can Edit This With My Permission On [SUPPORT SERVER](http://GitHub.com/Hen1104/markdown-v2/#Links)

 [»Next](hyperlink.md)